Watts-Energy/Watts.Azure/README.md

 ## Test project
 In order to execute Integration Tests and Manual Tests in this project you will need to fill in various account information related to batch.

-When you run the first test, a file will be generated in the root directory of the test project, named **testEnvironment.testenv**.
+When you run the first test, a file will be generated in the one level above the root directory of Watts.Azure, named **testEnvironment.testenv**.
 The file contains a JSON object specifying various required settings and credentials.

-**IMPORTANT**: This file is ignored by git (the pattern *.testenv) and will not be commited.
-Don't change that or rename the file, as that could mean you'd be accidentally uploading your Azure credentials to github.
+**IMPORTANT**: This file is ignored by git (the pattern *.testenv) and will not be commited, even if you copy it into the repository folder.
+It is placed outside the repository to ensure that you do not accidentally commit the file.

 Add your relevant credentials to the file (which contains a json object deserialized into TestEnvironmentConfig.cs when each Integration/Manual test starts).